 Chicken and barbecue go together like peas and carrots.
 This oven barbecue chicken and it’s an absolute family favorite that never gets old.
 I prepare chicken so often, I often find myself brainstorming trying to invent a new way to make it just to keep things interesting.
 Until it comes to this recipe.
 The maple-barbecue sauce simmers while the chicken bakes, and then you baste it at the end of cooking and char the sauce for optimum stickiness and flavor.
 It’s fantastic, a real family pleaser but good enough for company.

-- I recommend you start this chicken with your favorite barbecue rub or one of the suggested brands that I use.
+- The sky’s the limit with flavor twists and variations of dry rubs you can use for barbecue chicken.
+I recommend you start this chicken with your favorite barbecue rub or one of the suggested brands that I use.

 - Simmer the sauce on the stove top while the chicken is roasting and you’ll cut down your active prep time.